Prijzen zijn in overeenstemming tussen koper en kunstenaar

 You could argue that the longing is for the green, but because of the contrarian view it might be interpreted as nothing but nostalgia: a longing for something in the past that seems better, but is hardly anything more than a fleeting memory.

 As with the preceding two paintings letters recur as if stamped.
 I was using cut-out paper to stencil them.
 This way there finally was some concrete shape in the paintings, which I’d struggled with since long before.
-Later it would evolve in an almost roroco approach, where the meaning of words got lost in the stenciling, metamorphosing into strange patterns.
+Later it would evolve in an almost rococo approach, where the meaning of words got lost in the stenciling, metamorphosing into strange patterns.
 Afterwards I’ve dubbed that phase ‘letters-vermicelli’.

 De stad droomt in bloed, 1999, oil & photo on canvas, 140 x 110 cm